 According to my boys, I’m a yeller, I tend to think I speak in a voice that they can actually hear me in over their shenanigans.
 Last night though was a turning point for me, I decided that I might just be a yeller, even though I don’t want to be one!

 It all started when Ty decided that we should have hot chocolate before bed.
 The kids, of course, went crazy as I was trying to get Tony ready for bed.
 They ran into the kitchen to make hot chocolate… Followed by the whipped cream getting squirted into each other’s mouths, followed by Talie spilling her hot chocolate all over the table and me having to clean it up one-handed.
-Then Colby brings out an Australian accent followed by talking about “Baby Jesus” from Talladega Nights… I lost it… I admit it… I yelled at them and sent them to bed…
+Then Colby brings out an Australian accent followed by talking about “Baby Jesus” from Talladega Nights… I admit I lost it; I yelled; and I sent them to bed!

 I felt horrible for yelling, I felt sad for the night ending like that… Were they doing anything wrong?
 Not really, they are just typical 13 and 11-year-old boys having fun, right?
 And because of me, the peace was gone in our home.
 My yelling was the one who made it go away… Me, the one who learned about all the different parenting techniques in school, but yet can’t implement any of them when they are most needed.

-I confess I have always blamed them for me yelling or raising my voice (I mean if they would have listened, to begin with 🙂 …), but really, it’s not them, it’s me… I am the one who needs to change.
-I am the one who needs to get better.
-I am the one that needs to have more control over my feelings.
+I confess I have always blamed them for me yelling or raising my voice (I mean if they would have listened, to begin with 🙂 …), but really, it’s not them, it’s me… I am the one who needs to change and get better.
+The one who needs to have more control over my feelings.
 I am the one who needs to strive to have more peace in the home.
-I decided right then and there it was time for a change!
+Right then and there I decided it was time for a change!

 What’s the Plan?